-Ambrette is an Okra (Abelmoschus esculentus) relative originating from India and cultivated for its seed, which yield a valuable essential oil.
+Ambrette is an Okra (Abelmoschus esculentus) relative originating from India and cultivated for its seed, which yields a valuable essential oil.
 The main centres of cultivation are its native India, the Seychelles islands, Nosy Be island in Madagascar, El Salvador in Central America, Martinique in the Caribbean and Ecuador and Colombia in South America.

 An annual undershrub, it is typically 1 to 1.5 m (3 to 5 ft) tall with an erect, semi-woody main stem and slim stems branching off all around, all of which have a covering of fine hairs.

-Leaves deep green, large, up to 20 cm (8 in) long and even wider, varying in shape but usually palmate with shallow or deep lobes, toothed margins and coated with fine hairs.
+Leaves are deep green, large, up to 20 cm (8 in) long and even wider, varying in shape but usually palmate with shallow or deep lobes, toothed margins and coated with fine hairs.

 The flowers are hibiscus-like with yellow petals and purple centres.
 They are followed by five-ridged seedpods, similar in appearance to okra but are shorter and wider and, like other parts of the plant, are finely haired.
 When mature, they contain many small, greyish-red, sometimes greenish, flat kidney-shaped seed.

 An essential oil traded as 'Musk oil' or 'Ambrette Seed Oil' is extracted from the seed.
 The oil is traditionally extracted by steam distilling the whole or crushed seed.
 Distillation, however, is slowly being replaced by new supercritical carbon dioxide extraction technology, which allows extraction at low temperatures with a less damaging effect on the oil.